 Table of Contents

 Standing gracefully on the banks of the Yamuna River in the historic city of Agra, the Taj Mahal remains one of the most enduring symbols of love, artistry, and cultural heritage in the world.
 This magnificent mausoleum, constructed entirely of white marble and adorned with intricate gemstone inlays, represents the pinnacle of Mughal architecture and draws millions of visitors each year.
-Designated a UNESCO World Heritage Site in 1983, the Taj Mahal is widely admired as a jewel of Muslim art in India and a universally admired masterpiece of the world's heritage.
+Designated a UNESCO World Heritage Site in 1983, the Taj Mahal is widely admired as a jewel of Muslim art in India and a universally celebrated masterpiece of world heritage.

 Historical Background